Cannabis (drug): Physical

 Heavy, long-term exposure to marijuana may have physical, mental, behavioral and social health consequences.
 It may be "associated with diseases of the liver (particularly with co-existing hepatitis C), lungs, heart, and vasculature".
 A 2014 review found that while cannabis use may be less harmful than alcohol use, the recommendation to substitute it for problematic drinking was premature without further study.
 Various surveys conducted between 2015 and 2019 found that many users of cannabis substitute it for prescription drugs (including opioids), alcohol, and tobacco; most of those who used it in place of alcohol or tobacco either reduced or stopped their intake of the latter substances.

 Cannabinoid hyperemesis syndrome (CHS) is a severe condition seen in some chronic cannabis users where they have repeated bouts of uncontrollable vomiting for 24–48 hours.

 Four cases of death have been reported as a result of CHS.

 A limited number of studies have examined the effects of cannabis smoking on the respiratory system.
 Chronic heavy marijuana smoking is associated with respiratory infections, coughing, production of sputum, wheezing, and other symptoms of chronic bronchitis.
 The available evidence does not support a causal relationship between cannabis use and chronic obstructive pulmonary disease.
 Short-term use of cannabis is associated with bronchodilation.
 Other side effects of cannabis use include cannabinoid hyperemesis syndrome (CHS), a condition which involves recurrent nausea, cramping abdominal pain, and vomiting.
+A 2025 systematic review and meta-analysis of eight observational studies, including more than 160,000 participants, found that cannabis users had significantly greater odds of having asthma compared with non-users (pooled odds ratio = 1.31; 95% confidence interval 1.19–1.44).
+Subgroup analyses showed similar associations across both cross-sectional and cohort studies, and a dose-dependent trend was noted in several datasets.
+The authors concluded that cannabis use, particularly by inhalation, may increase the risk of asthma and recommended monitoring respiratory health among cannabis users.